-It was late 90’s and I wanted out of the coal industry so I seen an ad for a help desk tech for a local cell company.
+It was the late 90’s and I wanted out of the coal industry, so I see an ad for a help desk tech for a local cell company.
 I went in knowing the ins and outs of the company, even down to the server names.
-I got the job, not sure if they hired me because they was shocked I knew the company network or what.
+I got the job, not sure if they hired me because they were shocked, I knew the company network or what.
 I became the head tech and manager of the support center.
 I did some work in the switch room and helped implement alpha numeric paging and build the first ISP in Southern WV.
-I was the go to guy for getting information on local script kiddies and tracking users down.
-The company sold out to a large ISP in PA and they decided to keep me around.
+I was the go-to guy for getting information on local script kiddies and tracking users down.
+The company sold out to a large ISP in PA, and they decided to keep me around.
 I managed many state networks, created an out-of-band management system that Cisco and 3com wanted because my box was less than $100 and the competitors was 10k.

-Later I started doing some contract work and build wireless networks, programmed routers, switches, portmasters, TNT Max, firewalls and more.
+Later I started getting more involved in building wireless networks, programmed routers, switches, postmasters, TNT Max, firewalls and went to Cisco NetAcad for my CCNA.
 I did one job for a company and was escorted to the server room by MP’s.
 After going through many doors and hearing the pin code more than 10 times a day, while back at the hotel room I kept playing back the tones on the phone.
 The next day I went through the first door and at the second door before the MP’s punched in the code, I told them what it was.
 Big mistake!
 They pulled me out and drilled me for answers, told me to come back later.
-So later that day I came back and I didn’t hear the tones, they cut the speaker on the keypads.
+The next day I came back, and I didn’t hear the tones, they cut the speaker on the keypads.
+They thanked me later.